UPDATE: Finals moved online, Thursday exams postponed following second bomb threat in 2 days - The Tufts Daily

 Final exams are being moved online after nine buildings were evacuated Thursday morning following the second bomb threat in as many days.
 In an email sent shortly before noon, Dean of the School of Arts and Sciences James Glaser and Dean of the School of Engineering Kyongbum Lee instructed faculty to postpone any exams scheduled for Thursday and move online any exams scheduled Friday or next week.

 The deans wrote that the decision was made out of “an abundance of caution” and for the purpose of avoiding further disruption.
-The move comes after the TCU Senate’s executive board sent messages this morning to President Monaco and the deans requesting that finals be rescheduled or made virtual.
+The move comes after the Tufts Community Union Senate’s executive board sent messages this morning to President Monaco and the deans requesting that finals be rescheduled or made virtual.

-“Aside from fear, these threats took away studying hours, they took away almost an entire reading period day [and strained] the mental health of students,” Senate President Jaden Pena told the Daily.
+“Aside from fear, these threats took away studying hours, they took away almost an entire reading period day [and strained] the mental health of students,” TCU President Jaden Pena told the Daily.

 _______________________________________